Virginia Peninsula: U.S. military installations

 The Virginia Peninsula is home to several military bases.

 City of Hampton

 Langley Air Force Base is located in Hampton.
-Fort Monroe had been the oldest installation in the region, but closed in September, 2011.
-The now-decommissioned Fort Wool, located on a man made island called Rip Raps across the mouth of Hampton Roads from Fort Monroe, is also in Hampton.
+Fort Monroe had been the oldest installation in the region but closed in September 2011.
+The now decommissioned Fort Wool, located on a manmade island called Rip Raps across the mouth of Hampton Roads from Fort Monroe, is also in Hampton.

 City of Newport News

 Fort Eustis, home of the U.S. Army Training and Doctrine Command (TRADOC) is in Newport News.
 A major military contractor, Newport News Shipbuilding, is also in the city.

 York County

 York County is home to the U.S. Navy's Yorktown Naval Weapons Station and a supply depot at nearby Cheatham Annex.
-Camp Peary and Coast Guard Training Center Yorkown are also located in York County.
+Camp Peary and Coast Guard Training Center Yorktown are also located in York County.

 James City County

 Although each is primarily located in other jurisdictions, portions of Fort Eustis, Naval Weapons Station Yorktown, Cheatham Annex, and Camp Peary extend into James City County.